KTWO-TV: History

-KTWO-TV signed on the air on March 1, 1957; it was owned by Harriscope Inc., and was a primary NBC affiliate with a secondary ABC affiliation.
+KTWO-TV began test broadcasts on March 1, 1957 and started its official schedule on March 8, 1957; it was owned by Harriscope Inc., and was a primary NBC affiliate with a secondary ABC affiliation.
 A secondary CBS affiliation was added in 1959, after the shutdown of previous CBS affiliate KSPR-TV (channel 6); KTWO's owners also purchased KSPR radio (then at 1470 AM; now at 1030 AM), a longtime CBS Radio affiliate, and changed its call sign to KTWO to match its new television sister.
+In October 1959, KTWO-TV moved its studios to KTWO radio.

 In March 1978, after 21 years as a primary NBC affiliate, ABC announced that KTWO-TV would become a primary affiliate effective September 5; this was around the same time that ABC became the nation's highest rated network.
 The station lost CBS to KCWY-TV (channel 14, now KGWC-TV) when it signed on in 1980.
 In 1984, another new station, KXWY-TV (channel 20), began carrying NBC programming not cleared by KTWO.
 In early 1986, KTWO agreed to once again become a primary NBC affiliate effective September 1; the ABC affiliation went to KXWY (now KFNB).
 Later that year, Harriscope sold KTWO-TV, along with KULR-TV in Billings, Montana, to Dix Communications for $12.2 million.
 On August 28, 1987, Dix signed on KKTU (channel 33) as a satellite of KTWO-TV.

 In 1994, Dix sold KTWO-TV and KKTU, along with KAAL-TV in Austin, Minnesota, to Eastern Broadcasting for $13 million.
 For a time starting in 1995, KTWO and KKTU had a secondary affiliation with The WB.
 Eastern sold its stations — KTWO-TV and KKTU, KAAL-TV, and KODE-TV in Joplin, Missouri — to Grapevine Communications for $40 million in 1997; Grapevine merged with GOCOM Communications to form GOCOM Holdings in 1999.
 Equity Broadcasting bought KTWO-TV and KKTU for $3.5 million in 2001.